apache/druid/docs/content/Segments.md

 Segment Components
 ------------------

-A segment is compromised of several files, listed below.
+A segment is comprised of several files, listed below.

 * `version.bin`